TimBest/travel-blog/_posts/_drafts/2022-07-04-serengeti-to-zanzibar.md

 ---
 layout: post
-title: "Form the Serengeti to Zanzibar"
+title: "From the Serengeti to Zanzibar"
 author:
   - Timothy Best
 ---